3 INTERESTING THINGS ABOUT PLYWOOD THAT YOU MAY NOT KNOW

 Is plywood stronger than wood?

-- Plywood is characterized by high strength and dimensional stability and has advantages over plywood, for example.
+- Ply wood is characterized by high strength and dimensional stability and has advantages over wood, for example.

 - Its strength, thermal conductivity and environmental properties are much higher than that of other wood-based board materials, such as particle board, fiberboard and MDF.